What costs can you claim through R&D Tax Credits?

 Materials and consumables

-When you are developing a prototype, you will often be using up materials in the process.
-If these materials have subsequently been consumed and can’t be reused, then you will be able to claim back for them.
+Developing and testing prototypes means using up materials – and again, the costs of these materials can typically be included in an R&D tax relief claim.
 This can include things like materials, components, prototype tooling, heat, light and power, all of which are either used up in transformed in the R&D process.

 - Submitting R&D tax claims since 2001